 One Pan Dijon Garlic Pork Tenderloin & Veggies is a complete meal with crispy potatoes and tender green beans!

-Don’t have a skillet?
-Don’t worry!
-The recipe accommodates skillets, pans AND baking dishes.
-These one pan / one dish meals are my favourite.
+One pan / one dish meals are my favourite.
 Less pans to wash up in the aftermath of dinner, and all of the flavours cook together to make an incredibly tasty meal.
-A favourite combination of garlic, honey, Dijon and wholegrain mustards make these tender, juicy pork tenderloins taste amazing.
+A favourite combination of garlic, honey, Dijon and wholegrain mustards make THIS tender, juicy pork tenderloin taste amazing.

-- First, I fry the potatoes with salt and pepper in a small amount of oil.
+- Fry the potatoes with salt and pepper in a small amount of oil.
 Pat potato pieces dry with paper towel before cooking to avoid the oil splattering.

 - While they’re cooking, mix all of your honey mustard Dijon ingredients together and coat the pork.
 During testing, I tried both marinating and not marinating, and I preferred not marinating the pork before cooking, as the Dijon mixture is quite intense and overpowers the meat.